robroc/spotify-migrate/readme.md

 The first time you run the script, you'll be asked to authorize this script with your Spotify account.
 Follow the directions and paste in the URL of the site you were redirected to.

-When you're ready, just run the file from the command line, ensuring you're in teh same folder as the script.
+When you're ready, just run the file from the command line, ensuring you're in the same folder as the script.

 How it works